Deudly/Flying-Squid-Essentials/README.md

 /ping : Answers, with this you can know the latency you have /nick [NickYouWannaHave] : Change your nickname
 /heal : Heal yourself
+/break : Break the block where you are [Work in Progress] /afk : Are you afk?
 ```